All You Need To Know About Excavator Nomenclature

 • Slew Bearing

-The slew bearing isa joint piece of the upper and lower structure.
+The slew bearing is a joint piece of the upper and lower structure.

-Excavator types & Sizes
+Excavator Types & Sizes

 Excavator Types